toobeeh/Ithil/Ithil/README.md

 await emitEvent("search lobby", {searchData: {userName: "tobeh", waiting: false}})
 ```
 If the player isn't currently jumping through lobbies but waiting for a free slot, set waiting to true.
+Sockets which joined searching receive activeLobbies broadcasts as well as idle sockets.
 ### Join a lobby
 Before lobby data is accepted by the server, the socket has to join the playing state.
 This is done by joining the lobby with the join lobby event: